As early as the 14th century, Mayan and Aztec Indians gathered Mexican fire opals

 , sun opal, cherry opal, and the Spanish word for sunflower - girasol.
 The Mayans and Aztecs used this gem in mosaics and for ritualistic purposes while today it decorates jewelry pieces such as necklaces

-.
+, cufflinks, and bracelets.
 After the passing of the Mayan and Aztec civilizations, the knowledge and appreciation for fire opals

 disappeared.
 The early 1800’s saw the emergence of mining for fire opals